|

 "Then let us agree to be civil," said Imrahil, deliberately

 echoing Legolas words of a few nights earlier.
-And he held
+He held out

 with genuine warmth.